 A: Safe2Tell Colorado may request more information from the reporting party via our web reporting and mobile app system.
 Inform Safe2Tell Colorado administrative staff if you would like to post a request for more information.
 Make sure to have the report identification number available for reference.
 Should more information be submitted on your particular Safe2Tell Colorado report, you will be notified by the Safe2Tell Colorado administrative staff or you will receive an update notice by the P3 system.
 If there is not enough information for follow-up, note as such in the Disposition report.
 Should more information become available after the Disposition report is filed, update the information on the Disposition tab in P3 or contact Safe2Tell Colorado staff.

 Q: Should I notify the suspect or victim that a Safe2Tell Colorado report has been made?

-A: It increases the reporting party’s ANONYMITY if the Safe2Tell Colorado is kept private and confidential.
+A: It increases the reporting party’s ANONYMITY to only indicate you received an anonymous report but not specify that it came from Safe2Tell Colorado.
 It is not necessary to articulate that a Safe2Tell Colorado report has been received.